ruxven/sourcetrail_build_workspace/README.md

 1. Clone this repository
 1. Run `./rc.setup`
     1. This clones the original CoatiSoftware repository, and applies a patch for RHEL8 support.
 1. Run `./rc.build_container_sourcetrail_el8`
     1. This builds the podman container for compiling sourcetrail in, tags as `sourcetrail-dev-el8:latest`
 1. Run `./rc.build_sourcetrail_el8`
     1. Builds the Sourcetrail code in the Podman container using script `./scripts/build_sourcetrail_el8`

 This can be expanded on for different distributions and/or LLVM versions.
-There exists an Ubuntu 20.04 container and build for reference, as it Should Just Work(tm).
+There exists an Ubuntu 20.04 container and build for reference, as it Should Just Work&trade;.